How to Change From Sole Proprietorship to LLC? (Easiest Way)

 Showing someone where to sign his name

-According to the Small Business Administration, approximately 60% of sole proprietors transitioning to LLCs report a smooth process when following state-specific guidelines.
+According to the Small Business Administration, roughly 60% of sole proprietors transitioning to LLCs report a smooth process when they follow state-specific guidelines closely.

 1. Find Out If Your New LLC Name is Available